Over the last several years, cable and satellite TV providers have been experiencing a massive loss of customers, cord cutting statistics confirm.

 Users also report that live content has 57% better start time with an average of 3 seconds.
 The way things look, live video entertainment content might even overtake on-demand video services in the near future.

-16. Twitch is currently one of the most popular live-streaming platforms, with 2.2 to 3.2 million monthly broadcasters.
+16. Twitch is currently the most popular live-streaming platforms, with 2.2 to 3.2 million monthly broadcasters.

 (Influencer Marketing Hub)